 Meaning and History

-The brand’s logo appeared immediately – in the year of the debut of the product line.
+The brand’s logo appeared immediately— in the year of the product line’s debut.
 It is associated with its name.
-Therefore it consists of only one word, which has gone from a clear geometric shape to a free rounded inscription.
-In total, he has seven logo options.
+Therefore,e consists of only one word, from a clear geometric shape to a free-rounded inscription.
+In total, there are seven logo options.
 All variants of visual identification of a trademark are associated with its name.
-Therefore, it was presented in a wide variety of styles and forms

 1924 – 1930